moismailzai/clockify/README.md

 ## Usage

-Use by creating a new Clockify object with your API key and the workspace you want to make reports for.
+Use by creating a new Clockify object with your API key and the workspace you want to make reports for:

 ```
 $clockify = new Clockify( "<< YOUR API KEY >>", "<< YOUR WORKSPACE NAME >>" );